-I have lived and worked in this region since 2003, and have found that there is not much offered around here for older folks or people with physical challenges who want to spend some quality leisure time.
+When I arrived in this region first in 2003, and have found that there is not much offered around here for older folks or people with physical challenges who want to spend some quality leisure time.
 Based on the 2012 Census in the USA, the 50+ population is expected to reach 100 million by 2012.
 This does not even include Canada or Europe.
 I found there was a definite need to work on inclusion, and launched Project Mayan Encounter in 2008.
-Having been on the road as a tour guide myself for a bit, I know how tight itineraries are usually scheduled, specially with large groups of 50 or 60 travelers.
+Having been on the road as a tour guide myself, I know how tight itineraries are usually scheduled, specially with large groups of 50 or 60 travelers.

 In the process we have added other useful activities, such as alternative medical treatments, or curriculum-based itineraries to accompany studies of language, history, geography or social sciences.
-It is also refreshing to see that options have become available recently to rent assistive technology, such as electric scooters or beach wheelchairs.
+It is also refreshing to see that in the recent years it has become much easier to rent assistive technology for mobility impaired travelers, such as electric scooters or beach wheelchairs.

 WHAT PEOPLE SAY